ndk-1996/ContainerBookingService/Backend/README.md

 # Container Booking Service
 This project is a Container Booking Service built using Java and Spring Boot with WebFlux for reactive programming.
 It utilizes MongoDB as the database to store booking information.
 It exposes two POST for checking booking availability and creating bookings.
-This project is created as per the requirements defined in the problem statement - [Coding Task- Maersk.docx](src/main/resources/Coding%20Task-%20Maersk.docx)

 ## Tech Stack